athomps/CV/README.md

 # CV
 Latex files for curriculum vitae.

-I customized make_cv.sh for my OS X latex installation.
-To run it:
+CV.pdf is longw-winded
+CV_short.pdf is a bit more compact.

+You can still use TexShop to edits Latex and Bib files, but do not try to compile.
+Instead use:

 ./make_cv.sh
+or
+./make_cv_short.sh

-I generates a lot of error messages, but it works.
+It generates a lot of error messages, but it works.

 To clean up and start over: